geostyler/geostyler-homepage/content/codesprint-2024/contributions.md

 ### GeoStyler UI

 The [GeoStyler UI](https://github.com/geostyler/geostyler) was improved by adding an upload file button to the code editor.
-Additionaly, the expressions UI was extended with elements for the `case` and `step` function expressions.
+Additionally, the expressions UI was extended with elements for the `case` and `step` function expressions.

 ![GeoStyler UI Step Expression](/images/geostyler-codesprint-2024-expression-step.png)